pjborowiecki/SAASY-LAND-Next-14-Starters-With-Authentication-And-Database-Implemented/README.md

 ## Postgresql at [Neon](https://neon.tech) with [Prisma](https://prisma.io) v.5 (serverless-compatible)

-This branch contains a Next.js 13 starter with Next-Auth authentication using JSON Web Tokens (JWT), and a PostgreSQL database set up at [Neon](https://neon.tech).
+This branch contains a Next.js 13 starter with Next-Auth authentication using JSON Web Tokens (JWT), and a MySQL database set up at [PlanetScale](https://planetscale.com).
 The database is connected with [Drizzle ORM](https://orm.drizzle.team/), which is serverless-compatible.
-OAuth authentication is also set up for GitHub and Google providers. **This branch takes advantage of [prepared statements](https://orm.drizzle.team/docs/perf-queries), which are designed to massively improve query performance.** The set up contains email verification and password reset functionality, both set up with [Resend](https://resend.com) and [React Email](https://react.email/).
+OAuth authentication is also set up for GitHub and Google providers.
+The set up contains email verification and password reset functionality, both set up with [Resend](https://resend.com) and [React Email](https://react.email/).

 #### TODO: